-A convincing argument for choosing sentences for truth bearers was given by Quine in [Quine, 1986, p.
-1].
+A convincing argument for choosing sentences for truth bearers was given by Quine in (Quine 1986: 1).
 This choice has an undoubted technical advantage because the subject of study is specific language forms, and not abstract objects of unclear nature.
-It is also a reflection of my deep conviction that language is not just a means of writing down and communicating thoughts but an essential part of thinking, and that thinking in its abstract form is the creation and use of language.
+It is also a reflection of my deep conviction that language is not just a means of writing down and communicating thoughts but an essential part of thinking.9

-Roughly, by the "classical language" will be meant every language which is modelled upon the everyday language of declarative sentences.
+Roughly, by "classical language" will be meant every language which is modelled upon the everyday language of declarative sentences.
 Due to definiteness, a language of the first order logic, which has an explicit and precise description of form and meaning, will be considered.
-By the "language" will be meant an interpreted language, a language form together with an interpretation.
-For simplicity, I will assume that the language has names for all objects in its domain.
-In doing so, $\overline{a}$ will be the name for an object a.
+By "language" will be meant an interpreted language, a language form together with an interpretation.